leberrigan/MotusStationGuide/power.md

 lithium-based batteries are used so rarely in the Motus network, they will not be discussed further here.

-Most people refer to 12-volt lead-acid batteries as "car batteries," but in this instance you might get the wrong type if that's what you ask for.
-This is because car batteries are not designed to be discharged over long periods of time and require constant top-ups, such as from a car's alternator.
+Most people refer to 12-volt lead-acid batteries as “car batteries,” but in this instance you might get the wrong type if that’s what you ask for.
+This is because car batteries are not designed to be discharged over long periods of time and require constant top-ups, such as from a car’s alternator.
 In a Motus station, batteries must be able to go down to voltages as low as 10-11 volts each night without losing much capacity - this would ruin the typical car battery in no time!

 This is why we use **deep-cycle batteries** which allow a deep discharge during each charging cycle.
-Most deep-cycle batteries that are readily available are marine grade (a.k.a.: "marine battery") which are designed around offering high cranking amps to start up large boat motors, but this is not anything we need in a radio station.
+Most deep-cycle batteries that are readily available are marine grade (a.k.a.: “marine battery”) which are designed around offering high cranking amps to start up large boat motors, but this is not anything we need in a radio station.
 Nonetheless, in remote locations with nothing else available, a marine battery will do.
 While